aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 #### Fully Connected Network

-Consisting of concatenated average and max pooling (according to fast.ai), tensor flattening, batch normalisation, dropout, linear layers and activation functions.
-The output is a single vector of size `2` indicating if the input images are different or same.
+This model consists of concatenated average and max pooling (according to Fast.ai), tensor flattening, batch normalisation, dropout, linear layers and activation functions.
+The output is a single vector of size `2` indicating if the input images are different or the same.

 ```python
 from torch.nn import (